Improved Bounds for Relaxed Graceful Trees: Abstract

-For any right-layered represented lobster $T$ with longest path $P$, the \emph{shell of }$T$ is found by contracting all but one leaf vertex adjacent to vertices of distance one to $P$, and contracting all leaf vertices adjacent to $P$. \end{defn}
+For any right-layered represented lobster $T$ with longest path $P$, the \emph{shell of }$T$ is found by contracting all but one leaf vertex adjacent to vertices of distance one to $P$, and contracting all leaf vertices adjacent to $P$.

+In Figure \ref{exshell} we show an example of a right-layered lobster and its shell.
+Black vertices are contracted.

-\begin{prop} For any lobster $T$ of order $n$, the $shell$ of $T$ has a perfect matching if $n$ is even or a $n-1$-matching (a matching covering $n-1$ vertices) if $n$ is odd. \end{prop} \begin{proof} If the $shell$ of $T$ is a path, then the statement is true.
-Otherwise, the $shell$ of $T$ is a maximal path incident to some number of branches composed of two edges.
+\begin{prop} For any lobster $T$ of order $n$, the $shell$ of $T$ has a perfect matching if $n$ is even or a $n-1$-matching (a matching covering $n-1$ vertices) if $n$ is odd. \end{prop} \begin{proof} If the shell of $T$ is a path, then the statement is true.
+Otherwise, the shell of $T$ is a maximal path incident to some number of branches composed of two edges.
 The statement is easy to show by induction on the number of such branches. \end{proof}

 We now review the labeling shown in \cite{BH}.
 For any lobster $T$ of even order $n$ with a perfect matching $M$, a BH labeling can be found by contracting the edges of $M$ to form the \emph{contree} $T'$, which is a caterpillar, or $1$-distant tree.
-For any graceful labeling $f$ of $T'$, label the vertices of $T'$ by $2f$, and then expand the edges back to form $T$ where only half the vertices are labeled such that the edges of $T'$ correspond to the edges of $T$ not in $M$.
+For any graceful labeling $f$ of $T'$, label the vertices of $T'$ by $2f$, that is, multiply each vertex label by $2$, and then expand the edges back to form $T$ where only half the vertices are labeled such that the edges of $T'$ correspond to the edges of $T$ not in $M$.
 To label the remainder of the vertices of $T$, suppose $u$ is a labeled vertex and notice that $u$ is adjacent to an unlabeled vertex $v$ by an edge from $M$.
-Label $v$ by $n-1-2f(u)$.
+Label $v$ by $n-1-2f(u)$ in such a way that for all the edges of $T$ which are not in $M$, both endpoints are to be labeled by even numbers or odd numbers so that these edges have even weight.

 \begin{prop} For any lobster $T$ of order $n$ and non-negative integer $l$, if there exists a right-layered representation of $T$ so that the shell of $T$ can be found by $l$ contractions, then

 \end{prop} \begin{proof} Perform $l$ contractions to produce the $shell$ of $T$, $S(T)$, and notice by Proposition \ref{perfmatch} that if $n-l$ is even, then $S(T)$ contains a perfect matching.
 By Theorem \ref{Morgan}, $S(T)$ accepts a graceful labeling.
 Expanding the previously contracted edges and labeling the new vertices uniquely by labels from the set $\{n-l+1, \dots, n\}$, we create at most $l$ repetitions of edge weights.
 If $n-l$ is odd, then $S(T)$ contains an $n-1$-matching.
 Call the graph obtained by performing one additional contraction on a leaf of $S(T)$ , $S'(T)$.
 By Theorem \ref{Morgan}, $S'(T)$ accepts a graceful labeling.
 Expanding the previously contracted edges and labeling the new vertices uniquely by labels from the set $\{n-l-2, \dots, n\}$, we create at most $l+1$ repetitions of edge weights. \end{proof}